Choose your settings

 • Don’t share personal and confidential information, especially on social media.

-• Use strong privacy settings on social media (including private messages)
+• Use strong privacy settings, such as two-factor authentication, on social media (including private messages).

 • Don’t respond to requests from people you haven’t met in person or don’t know very well.